Rolleander/yoyo_mirror/doc/index.rst

 Installation
 ==================

-Install yoyo-migrations using from the PyPI, for example:
+Install yoyo-migrations from the PyPI:

 .. code:: shell